psu/logseq-style-tweaks/README.md

 # Thos repo is no longer maintained

-~~Sorry, I'm not using Logseq currently so it's not viable for me to update the repo.~~
+==Sorry, I'm not using Logseq currently so it's not viable for me to update the repo.==

 ---